Skip to content

 Ravenna Schlucht

+Nestled beneath the towering arches of the Ravenna Viaduct (Ravennaviadukt), the Christmas market in the Ravenna Gorge (Ravennaschlucht) transforms this historic railway bridge and its surrounding Black Forest pines into a fairytale scene.
 The market is nestled beneath the towering arches of the Ravenna Viaduct, a historic railway bridge.
-The dramatic backdrop, surrounded by dense pine forests and snow-dusted hills, creates a fairytale-like atmosphere.
+The dramatic backdrop, surrounded by dense pine forests and snow-dusted hills, creates a beautiful atmosphere.

 Bayern

-• Kuchlbauers Turmweihnacht in Abensberg, it is one of the best I’ve ever been to.
+• Kuchlbauers Turmweihnacht in Abensberg is one of the best I’ve ever been to.
 An outdoor and indoor market.
 The indoor one is underground and probably has a lot of SA Market-style goodies.
 Not often seen at Markets here.
-Not sure how the indoor one will work this year, but the vibe was magically around the Turm.
+Not sure how the indoor one will work this year, but the vibe was magical around the Turm.
 Only an hour and a bit North of Munich.
 Here is an additional link

 • Eging am See – Pullman city has a German American Christmas market –deutsch-amerikanischer-weihnachtsmarkt